Pension / Retirement Income Exclusion

 If you or your spouse receive a pension, an annuity, a self-employed retirement plan, deferred compensation, IRA distribution, or other retirement plan benefits, you may be eligible to exclude from Iowa income tax part or all of the retirement income that is taxable on your federal return.
 The Roth conversion income, included in net income, is eligible for this exclusion.

-Social Security benefits and military retirement pay are not included.
-Since military retirement pay is not reported on line 9 of the IA 1040, an exclusion does not apply on line 21.
+Social Security benefits, railroad retirement benefits, and military retirement pay are not included.
+Since railroad retirement benefits and military retirement pay are not reported on line 9 of the IA 1040, an exclusion does not apply on line 21.
 However, if you are receiving military retirement pay, you may still be eligible to exclude other non-military pension income.

 To take this exclusion the pensioner or retirement income recipient must meet one of the following conditions:

 - 55 years of age or older on December 31, 2018, or

 - a surviving spouse or a survivor having an insurable interest in an individual who has qualified for the exclusion in 2018 on the basis of age or disability.
 A survivor other than the surviving spouse is considered to have an "insurable interest" if the survivor is a son, daughter, mother, or father of the annuitant or pensioner.

 Only the pension income of the spouse who meets the eligibility requirements can be shown on Line 21.
 Please see the examples below for further guidance.

 EXAMPLE 1: A married couple elected to file separately on the combined return form.
 One spouse was 52 years of age and received a pension income of $20,000.
 The other spouse was 55 years of age and received no pension income.
 Since the spouse receiving the pension income was not 55 years of age, no exclusion is allowed on the Iowa return.